-The estate’s 38 land lots were sold to 31 private buyers, with the remaining seven lots retained by Yumba-Meta Limited and added to the long-term housing program.
+Thirty-four of the 41 land lots were sold to private buyers and the remaining lots were retained by Yumba-Meta Limited.

 Chairman and founder of Yumba-Meta, Dr Ernest Hoolihan OAM, said the development of Hillside Gardens was a “game-changer” for the local Indigenous community.

 “Aboriginal and Torres Strait Islander peoples face multiple barriers to homeownership, including inter-generational poverty resulting from dispossession, low income and insecure employment,” he said.

 “The staged development of Hillside Gardens allowed us to fund the subdivision progressively—as we sold blocks to private buyers, these funds financed the construction of the rental housing and supported three young Indigenous families on their path to homeownership.

 “We’ve been able to create a well-designed, village-like atmosphere in an enviable location within easy reach of amenities,” said Dr Hoolihan.